 - Slightly bigger than some of the other toddler backpacks

 - Recommended for older toddlers 3 and up

 When you’re looking to go a little bit extra, Target’s Cat & Jack line is your jam.
-They have everything from denim rainbow and 3D rocket to cuddly bear and tie dye fur.
+They have everything from Sequin Llama and 3D dinosaur to Jelly Flower and Orange Cub.
 But it’s the quilted square backpack that I love most.
 It’s soft and stylish without being over the top.
 It comes in a purple or green color.
 And it will fit more than some of the other backpacks on the list without weighing your toddler down.

 - Cheaper price than other backpacks